 After dinner, I headed back to Santa Monica to see the Pier at night.
 It did not disappoint.
 Then I walked the 2 blocks back to the hostel and called it a day!

 Woke up and grabbed breakfast.
-I brought my bag with me and checked out, my next hostel would be Banana Bungalow in Hollywood.
+I brought my bag with me and checked out, my next hostel I’m headed to is Banana Bungalow in Hollywood.
 This time I headed to the bus stop around the corner, but I took the opposite route, on the other side of the street going north to LA.

 The tour took me through Malibu neighborhoods, then to Beverly Hills, down Rodeo Drive and I got off at Los Angeles County Museum of Art (better known as LACMA).
 I walked around the area to see the Urban Light exhibit and La Brea Tar Pits.
 The street was lined with food trucks, it was a dream come true but so hard to decide what to eat!